danielneil/Shark/README.PLUGINS.md

 # Plugins Documentation

-This is plugins documentation.
+This is the plugins documentation.
-The plugins are structured the same as the traditional nagios plugins.
+Plugins are structured the same as traditional nagios plugins.

 ## check_rsi.py